signaloninternet/signaloninternet/README.md

 ## 🧠 Something I think about a lot

 GDP is a bad measure of how a country is actually doing.
-It captures output but misses almost everything that matters — how knowledge compounds, how fast technology is being adopted, whether people have real opportunity.
+It captures output but misses almost everything that matters: how knowledge compounds, how fast technology is being adopted, whether people have real opportunity.
 I've been building a framework that tries to model these things more honestly, pulling in variables like innovation output, human capital accumulation, and sustainability alongside the traditional indicators.
 It's early work but it's the kind of problem I'd like to spend real time on eventually.

-It's also why I'm drawn to quant and AI roles in finance — the interesting work there is fundamentally about building better models of reality.
+It's also why I'm drawn to quant and AI roles in finance.
+The interesting work there is fundamentally about building better models of reality.

 ---

 <div align="center">

-*If you're working on something genuinely hard — especially at the intersection of AI and markets — I want to hear about it.*
+*If you're working on something genuinely hard, especially at the intersection of AI and markets, I want to hear about it.*

 [![Get In Touch](https://img.shields.io/badge/Get%20In%20Touch-EA4335?style=for-the-badge&logo=gmail&logoColor=white)](mailto:sanket@signaloninternet.com)